Smacksmack206/reading-notes/into-react-componets.md

 - What is the flow of props?
 Props can only be passed to components in one way (parent to child)

+## Things I want to know more about

+What are common React Libaries to import for use with API?